ARMmbed/Debugging-docs/Docs/Debugging/pyOCD.md

 ![](../Debugging/Images/PyOCD1.png)
 </span>

-<span class="notes">To install pyOCD, follow the [instructions](https://github.com/mbedmicro/pyOCD/blob/master/README.md#installation) to get the external USB libraries pyOCD relies on.
+To install pyOCD, follow the [instructions](https://github.com/mbedmicro/pyOCD/blob/master/README.md#installation) to get the external USB libraries pyOCD relies on.

-<br /><br />**Notes:**
+<span class="notes">**Notes:**<br />
-<br />* You'll need to run ``setup.py`` for both the USB libraries and pyOCD.
+* You'll need to run ``setup.py`` for both the USB libraries and pyOCD. <br />
-<br />* You can follow [HOW_TO_BUILD.md](https://github.com/mbedmicro/pyOCD/blob/master/HOW_TO_BUILD.md) to see how to build pyOCD into a single executable GDB server program.
+* You can follow [HOW_TO_BUILD.md](https://github.com/mbedmicro/pyOCD/blob/master/HOW_TO_BUILD.md) to see how to build pyOCD into a single executable GDB server program.<br />
-<br />* A series of tests in the [test sub-folder](https://github.com/mbedmicro/pyOCD/tree/master/test) offers scripts that you may find useful as a foundation for developing custom interaction with the targets over CMSIS-DAP.
+* A series of tests in the [test sub-folder](https://github.com/mbedmicro/pyOCD/tree/master/test) offers scripts that you may find useful as a foundation for developing custom interaction with the targets over CMSIS-DAP.</span>

 The GDB server can be launched by running ``gdb_server.py``.
 This script should be able to detect any connected mbed boards.
 Here is an example of executing the script from the terminal while a Nordic mKIT is connected: